kaizen-ai/kaizenflow/docs/Coding_Style_Guide.md

   - Do you see inconsistencies, potential issues?
 - It will take less and less time to become good at this

+### No ugly hacks

+- We don't tolerate "ugly hacks", i.e., hacks that require lots of work to be undone (much more than the effort to do it right in the first place)
+  - Especially an ugly design hack, e.g., a Singleton, or some unnecessary dependency between distant pieces of code
+  - Ugly hacks spreads everywhere in the code base

 # Our coding suggestions

 ## Being careful with naming